Brandt & Sherman logo

 • $25,000 for property damage

-A vehicle that does not meet these minimums is considered uninsured under state law.
+Any vehicle that does not meet these requirements is considered uninsured under Louisiana law.

 Louisiana’s “No Pay, No Play” Law

-Louisiana’s “No Pay, No Play” law limits what uninsured drivers can recover after a crash, even if the other driver was at fault.
+Louisiana’s “No Pay, No Play” law limits what uninsured drivers can recover after a crash, even when another driver caused the accident.

 • The first $15,000 of bodily injury damages